transdigiware/blockchain/howto/ibp-console-organizations.md

 ### Adding a new channel admin certificate
 {: #ibp-console-organizations-new-admins-existing-channel}

-Follow these instructions when you need to add a new admin certificate of another member from the same organization who can instantiate a smart contract on an existing channel and can submit and approve channel updates.
+Follow these instructions when you need to insert a new admin certificate for one that expired or add a new admin certificate of another member from the same organization who can instantiate a smart contract on an existing channel and can submit and approve channel updates.
 This task requires you to download and edit the existing MSP definition and add the new admin certificate and then update the MSP for the channel member.

 If you need to add a new organization as a channel admin, see this topic on [Updating a channel configuration](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-update-channel).
 {: note}

 As with all channel updates, this update needs to be performed by a channel operator and the change will follow the channel update approval process according to the policy that was configured when the channel was created.

 First, perform the same steps as above for [Updating the organization MSP definition](#ibp-console-organizations-new-admins-steps).
-Then, if the organization MSP was not created with **NodeOUs** enabled, you also need to update the associated channels that include the organization definition with the new public admin certificate.
-When **NodeOUs** are enabled, the admin role is inserted directly into the certificate itself and the channel does not need to be updated.
-To find out whether the MSP definition was created with **NodeOUs** enabled, open the MSP definition in the Organizations tab and examine the setting of the **NodeOUs** field.
-When the **NodeOUs** configuration is not enabled, you need to perform the following steps:
+Then, if the organization MSP was not created with [Node OUs](#ibp-console-organizations-nodeous) enabled, you also need to update the associated channels that include the organization definition with the new public admin certificate.
+When `Node OUs` are enabled, the admin role is inserted directly into the certificate itself and the channel does not need to be updated.
+When the `Node OUs` configuration is not enabled, you need to perform the following steps:

 1. Open the channel to be updated in the console.
 2. Click **Channel details** and scroll down to **Channel members**.